Expectation of the audience is always high for stories. No self-promotional pitch. Passion in storytelling. It is your show & tell session.

 - RGB mode 72 dpi

-For any problem, do contact us via the form narrative.in/contact and we will look into best formats.
+For any problem, do contact us via the section nandi.mobi/contact and we will look into best approaches.
+Give time to time to prepare 😉

 6. For things to run smoothly, do rehearse.
-For perspective on previous speakers, list at https://pechakucha.architempo.net –
+For perspective on previous speakers, the list is at https://pechakucha.architempo.net – We had more than 1000 speakers to-date.

 For any question, comment, … let’s talk per e-mail.